Federal judge upholds Minnesota’s extended ballot counting

 A majority of states require mail-in ballots to be received by Election Day, while others accept them days or even weeks later if they are postmarked by Election Day.
 Tens of millions of Americans are likely to vote by mail this year because of concerns about coronavirus exposure at polling places.

-The federal lawsuit in Minnesota was filed by Republican state Rep. Eric Lucero and GOP activist James Carson, who both would participate in the Electoral College if President Donald Trump carries Minnesota.
-Their lawsuit, backed by the conservative-leaning Honest Elections Project, argued that the extension violates a federal law that establishes Nov.
+The federal lawsuit in Minnesota was filed by Lucero and GOP activist James Carson, who both would participate in the Electoral College if President Donald Trump carries Minnesota.
+Their lawsuit, backed by the conservative-leaning Honest Elections Project, argued that the extension violates federal law that establishes Nov.
 3 as the date of the 2020 election.

 Attorneys for the state said the extension should stay in place, arguing that blocking it would create confusion and likely disenfranchise voters who are relying on instructions they have already received about deadlines for returning ballots by mail.